Last revision: Dec. 30, 2019.

 WACO and WARE are the only U. S. radio station call letters that exactly spelled the cities in which they were located (Waco, Texas, and Ware, Massachusetts).
 WISE-FM is in Wise, Virginia.
 KING FM and TV station is in King County, Washington, and KERN is located in Kern County, California.
 WHT in Deerfield, Illinois, WGHF in New York, and WFMJ in Youngstown, Ohio, were apparently the only radio call letters that exactly matched the owners’ initials (Chicago Mayor William Hale Thompson, William G. H. Finch, and William F. Maag, Jr.).
 Television station WRGB in Schenectady was named for GE executive Walter R. G. Baker.

 In all of Shakespeare's plays and poetry, excluding Roman numerals, only one word begins with X. The word is XANTHIPPE (the wife of Socrates).
 It is found in The Taming of the Shrew [Nelson H. F. Beebe].

 The shortest word in English pronounced with three syllables is W [Charles Turner].

+The letter Z is pronounced ZED in most of the English-speaking world, but is pronounced ZEE in the United States.
 The first known instance of “zee” being recorded as the correct pronunciation of the letter “z” was in Lye’s New Spelling Book, published in 1677.
 There still was a variety of common pronunciations in North America after this; but by the 19th century, this changed in the United States with “zee” firmly establishing itself thanks to Daniel Webster putting his seal of approval on it in 1827, and, of course, the Alphabet song copyrighted in 1835, rhyming “z” with “me.”
 [From this web page; thanks Charles Turner.]